JeanMarcGaller/agentic_ai_evaluation/README.md

 See the [LICENSE](./LICENSE) file for full license text and attribution details for third-party code reused or adapted in this project, including:

 - LangGraph Reflexion Tutorial (LangChain Team)
-- LangGraph Agentic Evaluations (Edan Marco)
+- LangGraph Reflexion Agent (Edan Marco)